 Some trips will not require a planning fee.
 These trips, however, require a Refundable Planning Deposit.
 If you decide not to book the trip with me after planning has begun, or if you cancel the trip after it is booked, Big Rock Travel keeps the Planning Deposit as compensation for my time.
 The Planning Deposit is refunded upon completion of your trip.

 Big Rock Travel is focused on delivering value, not necessarily the lowest price.
 I seek to find the most value for my clients based on their needs.
 While there are several suppliers available to me, I use only those that I know and trust to take care of my clients.
 I look out for my clients not only during the planning process, but also during the trip in case there are problems.

 HOW THE PROCESS WORKS

 Step 1: Contact me to set up a free consultation.
 During this consultation (approximately 20 minutes), we will discuss the needs of your trip and you can ask any questions you have.

-Step 2: I will send you an invoice for either a Refundable Planning Deposit or 50% of a Non-Refundable Planning Fee.
+Step 2: I will send you an invoice for a professional planning fee.

-Step 3: When you are ready to proceed, pay the invoice and complete the New Client Profile form.
+Step 3: When you are ready to proceed, pay the invoice, and complete the Client Profile Form.

 Step 4: I begin planning your trip.
 We will communicate over email, text, and phone as needed until you approve the itinerary.

-Step 5: If applicable, I will send you an invoice for the balance of the Non-Refundable Planning Fee.
+Step 5: If applicable, I will send you an invoice for the balance of the planning fee.